Computer Engineering (Electrical Engineering), MS

 AI, Algorithms, Computer, Computer Engineering, Electrical Engineering, Engineer, Hardware, Machine Learning, Probability, approved for STEM-OPT extension, design, science, technology, engineering and mathematics (STEM), systems

 Computer engineering is a transdisciplinary program that builds on the fundamentals of computer science, electrical engineering, applied mathematics and physical sciences.
-Students can take courses and participate in projects through this transdisciplinary program that spans two schools and encompasses several core areas.
+You can take courses and participate in projects through this transdisciplinary program that spans two schools and encompasses several core areas.

-This program may be eligible for an Optional Practical Training extension for up to 36 months.
-This OPT work authorization term may help international students gain skills and experience in the U.S. Those interested in an OPT extension should review ASU degrees that qualify for the STEM-OPT extension at ASU's International Students and Scholars Center website.
+This program may be eligible for an Optional Practical Training extension for up to 24 months.
+This OPT work authorization period may help international students gain skills and experience in the U.S. Those interested in an OPT extension should review ASU degrees that qualify for the STEM-OPT extension at ASU's International Students and Scholars Center website.

-The OPT extension only applies to students on an F-1 visa and does not apply to students completing the degree through ASU Online.
+The OPT extension only applies to students on an F-1 visa and does not apply to students completing a degree through ASU Online.

-This program allows students to obtain both a bachelor's and master's degree in as little as five years.
-It is offered as an accelerated bachelor's plus master's degree with:
+This program is offered as an accelerated bachelor's plus master's degree with:

-Acceptance to the graduate program requires a separate application.
-Students typically receive approval to pursue the accelerated master’s during the junior year of their bachelor's degree program.
+Students typically receive approval to pursue the accelerated master's during the junior year of their bachelor's degree program.
 Interested students can learn about eligibility requirements and how to apply.

 30 credit hours and a portfolio, or